 For example, we collect personal information in circumstances including:

-- from you, when you use youly.com.au, stagger.com.au, cantro.com.au, Hub.health, vidality.com.au or midnighthealth.com.au to request a doctor’s assessment, prescription or partner pharmacy product;
+- from you, when you use youly.com.au, stagger.com.au, cantro.com.au, hub.health, vidality.com.au or midnighthealth.com.au to request a clinician’s assessment, prescription or partner pharmacy product;

 - to confirm your identity when you deal with us;

 - for the purposes of providing information to or receiving information from a medical professional to facilitate the issuing of a prescription;

 - when paying for goods with credit cards or Paypal;

 - when you message us via social media, email, phone or visit our website and make an enquiry to which a later response is requested and to do so requires your contact details;

 - when recording medical queries, complaints and adverse events;

 - when you ask to be included on marketing distribution lists, agree to receive targeted advertising material and communications, or when you interact with us through any social media platforms;